FU-CHANG-KAI/Engine/README.md

 # Engine
-Engine is a recommendation system which get movies list from *China Airlines* and parse the movies' information.
+Engine scrapts movies list from *China Airlines* and parse the movies' information.
 It will map ratings on IMDB and recommend the top five movies to the users

 ## Installation
 ```bash